MyFaduGame/Django-Email_Sender/README.md

 # Django-Email_Sender
-Send email from Gmail Id in Django using HTML Template
+Send email from Gmail Id in Django using HTML Template OR using Rest_Framework api

 ## Pre-Requisites
 - Python 3.8